 2017/90 Footpaths

 Footpath from Beacon to Butt Bank downright dangerous due to overgrown hedge, however nettles had been attended to and sprayed.
 Regulations do state hedges cannot be cut until 1st September, however due to public safety concern, an exception from Defra can be acquired, and it would be beneficial in future if this hedge is actioned in August before the new school year begins.
 The issue crops up every year, however harvesting needs completed before farmers can carry out hedging works - East Fourstones path also problematic and if maintenance works not actioned by September 14th, County Council should be recontacted.
-Cllr M Kendrew had spoken to farmer last year regarding this same problem: ACTION: Clerk to forward letter to famer.
+Cllr M Kendrew had spoken to farmer last year regarding this same problem: ACTION: Clerk to forward letter to farmer.
 Cllr SJ Heminsley had contacted T Fish regarding public footpath surveys/schedules previously submitted, with outstanding points included, but had not received a response: ACTION: Cllr SJ Heminsley to recontact T Fish.

 2017/91 The Railway Inn